-Any time that an estate goes into probate, it will need an executor (or Administrator in instances where there is no will or when named executors are unable or unwilling to serve) whose job is to perform effective estate administration.
-In most situations, a testator will nominate an executor in their will.
-If a nominee wants to perform this job, they must submit an application to the court according to the requirements in the Texas Estates Code § 301.052.
+When an estate goes into probate, the courts will empower a person to oversee its administration.
+In most situations, this person is nominated in the deceased’s will.
+If a nominated executor wants to perform this job, they must submit an application to the court according to the requirements in the Texas Estates Code.

 The first task of the executor or administrator is to pay the decedent’s debts.
-When a probate is initiated, creditors will learn about the person’s death.
-These creditors will then be able to demand payment from the decedent’s estate.
+When a will goes to the probate court, creditors will learn about the person’s death through a notice that is required to be published in a local newspaper.
+The creditors can then demand payment from the decedent’s estate.

 If the decedent died with significant cash assets, payment to the creditors may come directly from these accounts.
-In other situations, it may be necessary to liquidate real estate, personal property, or business interests.
-An experienced local attorney can further advise an executor or administrator on the various functions they are required to perform in administrating an estate.
+In other situations, it may be necessary to liquidate real estate, personal property, or business interests to pay debts.
+An experienced local attorney can further advise an executor or administrator on the various functions they may perform in administrating an estate.

-Once every creditor receives what is owed to them, the executor or administrator can move on to the second phase of estate administration.
-This step involves overseeing the transfer of assets to the distributees of the will or heirs of the estate.
+Once every creditor receives what is owed to them, the estate administration process can proceed.
+The next step involves overseeing the transfer of assets to distributees, usually named in the decedent’s will.

-If the property goes to a single person, it is possible to enact a direct transfer.
-In cases involving multiple distributees, an executor may need to liquidate the property before distributing it.
+If the decedent’s property goes to a single person, it is possible to enact a direct transfer.
+In cases involving multiple distributees, an executor or administrator may need to liquidate the property before distributing it.
 For example, it is often necessary to sell a family home and distribute the cash proceeds unless the distributees can come to an agreement on their own.
-An executor has the power to take temporary control over assets and oversee the correct distribution.
+An executor or administrator has the power to take temporary control over assets and oversee the correct distribution.